Raglaim/I2CS_Ex1/README.md

 * `root_rec` - Given a polynomial function (p), a range [x1,x2] and an epsilon eps.
 This function computes an x value (x1<=x<=x2) for which |p(x)| < eps.

-* `PolynomFromPoints` - This function computes a polynomial representation from a set of 2D points on the polynom. this function only works for a set of points containing up to 3 points, else returns null.
+* `PolynomFromPoints` - Computes the coefficients of a polynomial that passes through a given set of 2D points.

-* `equals` - Two polynomials functions are equal if and only if they have the same values f(x) for n+1 values of x, where n is the max degree (over p1, p2) - up to an epsilon (aka EPS) value.
+* `equals` - Checks whether two polynomial functions are equal.

-* `poly` - Computes a String representing the polynomial function.
+* `poly` - Converts a polynomial represented as an array of coefficients into a human-readable string.

-* `length` - Given a polynomial function (p), a range [x1,x2] and an integer with the number (n) of sample points.
-This function computes an approximation of the length of the function between f(x1) and f(x2) using n inner sample points and computing the segment-path between them. assuming x1 < x2.
-This function should be implemented iteratively (none recursive).

-* `area` - Given two polynomial functions (p1,p2), a range [x1,x2] and an integer representing the number of Trapezoids between the functions (number of samples in on each polynom).
-This function computes an approximation of the area between the polynomial functions within the x-range.
+* `sameValue` - Finds an x-value within a given range where two polynomial functions are approximately equal.

-* `getPolynomFromString` - This function computes the array representation of a polynomial function from a String representation.
+* `length` - Approximates the arc length of a polynomial function over a given interval.

+* `area` - Approximates the area between two polynomial functions over a given interval using a trapezoidal method.

+* `getPolynomFromString` - Converts a string representation of a polynomial into an array of coefficients.

-* `add` - This function computes the polynomial function which is the sum of two polynomial functions (p1,p2).
+* `add` - Computes the sum of two polynomial functions.

-* `mul` - This function computes the polynomial function which is the multiplication of two polynoms (p1,p2).
+* `mul` - Computes the product of two polynomial functions.

-* `derivative` - This function computes the derivative of the p0 polynomial function.
+* `derivative` - Computes the derivative of a polynomial function.

 ## *Extra functions and their descriptions:*

-* `getcoefficient` - This function extracts the leading numeric coefficient from an algebraic term string.
+* `getcoefficient` - Extracts the numeric coefficient from an algebraic term string.

 * `reverseArray` - Reverses the elements of the given array in place.

-* `calctrianglearea` - Calculates the area of a triangle using its height and base length.
+* `calctrianglearea` - Calculates the area of a triangle using its base and height.

-* `calctrapezoidarea` - Calculates the area of a trapezoid using its height and the lengths of its two bases.
+* `calctrapezoidarea` - Calculates the area of a trapezoid using its two bases and height.

-* `getxpower` - This function extracts the power of x from an algebraic term string.
+* `getxpower` - Extracts the exponent (power) of x from an algebraic term string.